Facebook renames itself ‘Meta’ in preparation for the metaverse

 “The metaverse gives us the opportunity to change that,” he said.

-Dr. Michael Abrash, who leads Facebook’s research on the metaverse, says that a dozen technological breakthroughs will need to happen before his company can finally build a set of AR glasses that will allow them to spend extended periods of time in the metaverse.
+Michael Abrash, who leads Facebook’s research on the metaverse, says that a dozen technological breakthroughs will need to happen before his company can finally build a set of AR glasses that will allow them to spend extended periods of time in the metaverse.
+(Abrash gave Fast Company an early look at its work on AR glasses in September 2020.)

+And yet Facebook is talking a lot about the metaverse concept today.
+The company began talking about its metaverse ambitions during a year when it faces increasing scrutiny for circulating and even amplifying misinformation and divisive hyperpartisan content.
+It has a long history of failing to protect the privacy of its users’ personal information.
+It has repeatedly proven that it values rapid user growth over protecting the well-being of existing users, most recently in internal documents leaked by whistleblower Frances Haugen.

+This has earned the company a reputation for untrustworthiness, both in the public and among lawmakers.
+In the metaverse, users may be even more vulnerable to targeted misinformation and privacy abuses.
+The technology that will be used to access the metaverse will be capable of collecting far more data on the habits, preferences, and contacts of users.
+The tech company that guides one through the metaverse should, presumably, be worthy of the users’ trust.
+Facebook may be rebranding itself now to give itself time to build that trust.